 Staff will work with the owner to help resolve any issues.

 Fines are not assessed based on the first inspection.

 If there is a code violation, the city will work with the owner on a reasonable timeframe to resolve the issue.

-The proposed program allows the city to take a proactive approach to prevent dangerous or unhealthy situations from becoming worse.
+With rental units, there is a level of consumer risk involved.
+The proposed program allows the city to take a proactive approach to identify dangerous or unhealthy situations and prevent them from becoming worse.